phdashik/alx-system_engineering-devops/0x01-shell_permissions/README.md

-1. My name is Betty
+0. My name is Betty
-2. Who am i - Script that prints the effective username of the current user.
+1. Who am i - Script that prints the effective username of the current user.
+2. Groups - a script that prints all the groups the current user is part of